Dave Leduc: 2016-2017: Championship pursuit and Lethwei in Japan

 On April 18, 2017, for his second title defense, Leduc faced Turkish Australian fighter Adem Yilmaz at Lethwei in Japan 3 in Tokyo, Japan under traditional Lethwei rules.
 This match was the first Lethwei world title fight headlining two non-Burmese in the sport's history.
 For the occasion, the Ambassador of Myanmar to Japan was present at the event held in the Korakuen Hall.

-In the first round, Leduc came out dominant over Yilmaz, scoring two knockdowns and landing a strong headbutt in the clinch.
-In the second round, Leduc dislocated his right index finger in the clinch.
-The cornerman did not replace his bones and Leduc was not able to use his right hand the rest of the fight.
-Leduc managed to land elbows and many headbutts on Yilmaz before the final bell.
+In the first round, Leduc scored two knockdowns and landed a powerful headbutt in the clinch.
+In the second round, Leduc dislocated his right index finger in the clinch and was not able to use his right hand the duration of the fight, but managed to land elbows and headbutts on Yilmaz.
+After five rounds, the fight was declared a draw according to traditional Lethwei rules with Leduc defending the Lethwei Golden Belt.

-After five rounds, the fight was declared a draw according to Lethwei rules, with Leduc earning the up draw for drawing blood and executing all four knockdowns of the match.
-The Japanese crowd and the near 13 million viewers watching, were made aware of Leduc's injury, which made the fight exciting and earned him the respect of the fans.